Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Introduction

 \section{Introduction}

-With the rapid development of artificial intelligence technology, Large Language Models (LLM), as a key component, have demonstrated powerful language understanding and generation capabilities\citep{i1,i6}.
-In addition to language generation, people have begun to explore the field of introducing LLM into the decision-making process, such as simulating human sequential decision-making processes as an agent, and LLM agents have gradually shown their excellent potential in simulating human words, deeds, and decision-making.

-With the increasing research on artificial intelligence in simulating human behavior, there are more and more studies using LLM to simulate human user behavior \citep{i2, r2, r4, r7, r8}.
-If LLM can successfully simulate real users, it will bring great convenience to research in fields such as computer science, behavioral science, psychology, and sociology.
-For example, the core conversational robots \citep{zhou2024think} and social robots of LLM can more realistically simulate human speech and behavior.
+With the rapid development of artificial intelligence technology, large language models (LLMs), as a key component, have demonstrated powerful language understanding and generation capabilities~\citep{i1,i6}.
+In addition to language generation, people have begun to explore the field of introducing LLMs into the decision-making process, such as simulating human sequential decision-making processes as an agent, and LLM agents have gradually shown their excellent potential in simulating human behaviors and decision-making~\citep{i2, r2, r4, r7, r8}.
+This brings great convenience to research in fields such as computer science, behavioral science, psychology, and sociology.
+For example, the core conversational robots~\citep{zhou2024think} and the social robots of LLMs can more realistically simulate human speech and behavior.
+LLM agents have shown promising results in various tasks that simulate human behavior~\citep{i3, i4, i9, i7}.
+However, whether LLM agents can effectively simulate human behavior sequences remains an open question and requires careful validation.

-Although LLM-based agents have shown encouraging results in many tasks simulating human behavior \citep{i3, i4, i9, i7}, human user behavior is affected by many factors such as personal experience, and its complexity makes whether LLM agents can effectively simulate user behavior sequences remains to be studied in depth.
-The sequential decision-making process of the LLM agent simulating real people can be regarded as a Markov decision-making process \citep{i8}, and in this process, the behavior sequence often conforms to a certain probability distribution.
-Therefore, studying LLM’s understanding and sampling capabilities of probability distributions is crucial to analyzing its feasibility of simulating humans.

-This article aims to explore the ability of LLM agents to understand and utilize probability distributions and to generate sequences that conform to probability distributions.
-We will further analyze the feasibility of LLM simulating user behavior sequences based on sequence probability distributions.
-As shown in Figure ~\ref{figure-structure}, we abstract the problem into tasks with two different difficulty levels: known and unknown probability distributions.

-In the first case, we assume that the agent knows exact probability distributions, and then prompts LLM to probabilistically sample and analyze the generated sequences through these distributions.
-However, our analysis shows that the performance of LLM in this case is not ideal.
-Although LLM can understand the probability distribution to a certain extent, there is a problem that the success rate of testing that the sampling sequence conforms to the known probability distribution is not high.
-To solve this problem, we proposed a method of using programming tools to assist sampling.